Summary of All DBMS_METADATA Subprograms

 Parameters

-Table 57-20 describes the object type, name, and meaning of the items available in the SET_PARSE_ITEM
+Table 57-20 describes the object type, name, and meaning of the items available in the SET_PARSE_ITEM procedure.

 Usage Notes